When you use Google Shopping, you’re browsing products from advertisers and merchants who have chosen to feature their products on Google Shopping.

-Google Shopping lets you browse, compare, and buy across stores.
-The product information on Google Shopping is updated on a regular basis by merchants.
-Online retailers submit feeds containing product information to Google Shopping and pay each time someone clicks to their website or makes a purchase directly from their site.
-Since this product information comes directly from the merchant, we’re able to show the current prices, latest offers and current product availability.
+Google Shopping enables users to view product information from the merchants that is updated on a regular basis by merchants.
+Online retailers submit feeds containing product information to Google Shopping.
+Since this product information comes directly from the merchant, this means we’re able to show the current prices, latest offers and current product availability.

 How can I use Google Shopping to find exactly what I'm looking for?

 When you do a search within Google Shopping you'll see a variety of filters (like price, size, technical specifications, etc.) that can help you quickly narrow down to the right product.
 When viewing certain apparel product detail pages (like dresses, coats and shoes), you'll also see items that are “visually similar” to the item you've selected.
 These are just a few of the many tools within Google Shopping and we look forward to providing more in the future.

 Can I search for products within a particular category?